Corporate Sustainability Reporting Directive (CSRD), explained

 Table of Contents

-The Corporate Sustainability Reporting Directive (CSRD) will set the standard by which nearly 50,000 EU companies will have to report their climate and environmental impact.
+The Corporate Sustainability Reporting Directive (CSRD) sets the standard by which nearly 50,000 EU companies will have to report their climate and environmental impact.

-Adopted by the European Commission in November 2022, the CSRD will replace and build on the Non-Financial Reporting Directive (NFRD) by introducing more detailed reporting requirements and expanding the number of companies that have to comply.
+Adopted by the European Commission in November 2022, the CSRD replaces and builds on the Non-Financial Reporting Directive (NFRD) by introducing more detailed reporting requirements and expanding the number of companies that have to comply.

 Why was the CSRD adopted?